ControlzEx/ControlzEx/Wiki/ThemeManager.md

 > **Please Note:** All code surrounded by `[ ]` needs to be replaced with the correct value by you.

 ## What is the ThemeManager
-The `ThemeManager` provides several options to provide Themes for your application or control library.
-For example [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) and [Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) uses it to provide different themes to the user.
+The `ThemeManager` provides several options to provide themes for your application or control library.
+For example [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) and [Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) use it to provide different themes to the user.

 In the following sections the usage will be described by the sample usage at [MahApps.Metro](https://github.com/MahApps/MahApps.Metro).

-## Create build in Themes
+## Create built in themes

-### Using the XamlColorSchemeGenerator
+### Using XamlColorSchemeGenerator
-You can provide build in themes in your `App` or `Controls Library` by running the [XamlColorSchemeGenerator](https://github.com/batzen/XamlColorSchemeGenerator) while building or via command line.
+You can provide built in themes in your application or library by running the [XamlColorSchemeGenerator](https://github.com/batzen/XamlColorSchemeGenerator) while building or via command line.
 For detailed information about the usage, please visit the [XamlColorSchemeGenerator site](https://github.com/batzen/XamlColorSchemeGenerator).

-### Providing ResourceDicitionaries
+### Using ResourceDicitionaries
+> **Please note:** It is not recommended to use this approach as you might miss the addition of new required resources when new versions of libraries are released.

-You may also provide a custom `ResourceDicitionary` with all the needed Resources.
+You may also provide a custom `ResourceDictionary` with all the needed resources.
-1. Get your self a Copy of the needed `Template`
+1. Get yourself a copy of the required `Template`
     * **MahApps.Metro**: https://github.com/MahApps/MahApps.Metro/blob/main/src/MahApps.Metro/Styles/Themes/Theme.Template.xaml
     * **Fluent.Ribbon**: https://github.com/fluentribbon/Fluent.Ribbon/blob/master/Fluent.Ribbon/Themes/Themes/Theme.Template.xaml
 2. Replace all items surrounded by double curly braces `{{ Content to Replace }}`
 3. Remember to create all needed variants.
-E.g.: If you want to support light and dark Themes you will need to implement both.
+E.g.: If you want to support light and dark themes you will need to implement both.

-## Changing the Theme at run-time
+## Changing the theme at runtime

-### Change the Theme using a build in Theme
+### Change the theme using a built in theme
 First of all you need to add the following namespace in your using section:
 ```c#
 using ControlzEx.Theming;
 ```

-now you can apply the theme of your choice to your `App`, to a specific `Window` or any `Control`.
+now you can apply the `Theme` of your choice to your `App`, to a specific `Window` or any `FrameworkElement`.
 Just call this line in your code:
 ```c#
 ThemeManager.Current.ChangeTheme([Affected item], "[Name of the theme]");
 ```

 Where `[Affected item]` may be:
 - `Applictaion.Current`
 - `this`